 The best way to solve this problem is to talk to the customer segment that is facing the problems you found during DAE that cannot be inferred from the data analysis done.

-Correctly used, DAE can bring insights to the business, which can significantly improve business performance, improve customer satisfaction and enable the organization to reach their business goals faster.
+Correctly used, DEA can bring insights to the business, which can significantly improve business performance, improve customer satisfaction and enable the organization to reach their business goals faster.